squeaky-pl/portable-pypy/README.rst

 How it is done
 ==============

-Binaries are built in a CentOS 5 chroot.
+Binaries are built in a CentOS 5 chroot with help of `proot <http://proot.me/>`.
 That ensures that they are built against version of GLIBC that is reasonably old not to cause problems with symbol versioning.
-All the dependencies are also built inside chroot.
+All the dependencies are also built inside chroot from latest stable tarballs.
 They are packed together with PyPy into one distribution and `RPATH <http://enchildfone.wordpress.com/2010/03/23/a-description-of-rpath-origin-ld_library_path-and-portable-linux-binaries/>`_ entires are inserted into them (this ensures that they can be found relatively to each other).